 Applying this approach over the course of a decade at WORLD, we shared data directly supporting policy changes in at least 38 countries, with the potential to affect 1.4 billion lives over the next decade.
 These included:

-South Africa: Tripling Paid Leave for Fathers and Partners
+South Africa: Taking Steps towards Meaningful Paid Leave for Fathers and Partners

-Following WORLD’s longstanding engagement with South African partners, civil society organizations and policymakers used WORLD’s comparative data on paternity leave in an advocacy campaign around a new leave law.
-In 2017, the new law passed—
+Following WORLD’s longstanding engagement with South African partners, civil society organizations and policymakers used our comparative data on paternity leave in an advocacy campaign around a new leave law.
+In 2017, the new law passed—increasing the paid leave available to fathers and partners from 3 to 10 days, a duration that while short has been shown to shift norms on work and caregiving.

 Banning Child Marriage Across the African Union

-In 2018, the African Union extensively used WORLD’s data in a report launching a new regional campaign to improve child marriage laws.
-Shortly thereafter, a number of countries highlighted in the report closed legal loopholes that left girls vulnerable, including Cote d’Ivoire in 2019, Sao Tome and Principe in 2019, and Mauritius in 2020.
+In both 2016 and 2018, the African Union extensively used WORLD’s data in a report launching a new regional campaign to improve child marriage laws.
+Keeping the data up-to-date was pivotal for making the report an actionable resource–and it was.
+Within two years of the second edition, a number of countries highlighted in the report closed legal loopholes that left girls vulnerable, including Cote d’Ivoire, Sao Tome and Principe, Gabon, and Mauritius.

 Moving forward, Equal Futures is positioned to update the policy databases annually, subject to funding, and to continue developing and answering research questions that are responsive to partners’ needs in the field.
 Building on our history of impact, we will carry forward our proven methods of building and sharing this data in a way that helps countries improve their policies by better understanding what works and what has been feasible in peer countries.